watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/mec.rst

    "Change in temperature at outlet for first effect", ":math:`\Delta T_{out} = T_{heating steam} - T_{in}`"
    "Heating steam flow rate", ":math:`W _{mechanical} = L_{vap,heating steam}*m_{heating steam}`"

-The following equations are added to each effect to connect the effects together in the multi-effect crystallizer model.
+The following equations are used to connect the effects together (after the first effect).
 Here i refers to the current effect and i-1 refers to the previous effect.

 .. csv-table::
    :header: "Description", "Equation"